×

 We asked people if there is a lot of crime.
 They answered:

 "Amsterdam is generally considered a safe city, with low levels of violent crime.
 However, there is a significant amount of petty crime, such as pickpocketing and bicycle theft, which is a common problem in the city.
-Tourists should take extra precautions to protect their belongings and be aware of their surroundings," remarked one expat living in Amsterdam, The Netherlands.
+Tourists should take extra precautions to protect their belongings and be aware of their surroundings," said one expat in Amsterdam.

 Is there a lot of diversity?
 Are people in Amsterdam accepting of differences?

 "Yes, Amsterdam is a very diverse city.
 It is home to people from all over the world, and the city is known for its acceptance of different cultures, religions, and lifestyles.
-Amsterdam is a very tolerant and open-minded city, and people are generally accepting of differences," remarked one expat who made the move to Amsterdam.
+Amsterdam is a very tolerant and open-minded city, and people are generally accepting of differences," wrote a member in Amsterdam.

 Get Quote